-The big news: United States policy change makes H1-B visa renewal harder, and nine other top stories
+The big news: CM Adityanath visits Taj Mahal amid debate about it, and nine other top stories

-Other headlines: The Centre said the SC could not dictate where security forces are deployed, and North Korea said its nuclear threat should be taken literally.
+Other headlines: The NIA said Hizbul Mujahideen chief’s son took funds to instigate terror, and North Korea said its nuclear threat should be taken literally.

 A look at the headlines right now: